neos/rector/README.md

 (This section is not relevant for users, but for **developers** of the Neos Rector packages)

+## Running Rector after adjusting rules

+Make sure to run Rector with the `--clear-cache` flag while developing rules, when you run them on a full codebase.

+Otherwise,

 ## Running Tests

 We develop **all** Rector Rules completely test-driven.